r4vi1/AirView/ARCHITECTURE.md

-# AirView - Architecture Document
+# CouchGang - Architecture Document

 ## 1. Executive Overview

-**AirView** (codename: AirWatch) is a Universal Cross-Platform Co-Viewing Ecosystem built on the **"Bring Your Own Login" (BYOL)** philosophy.
+**CouchGang** (codename: AirWatch) is a Universal Cross-Platform Co-Viewing Ecosystem built on the **"Bring Your Own Login" (BYOL)** philosophy.
 We synchronize playback control signals—not copyrighted content—between users who are authenticated on their own premium streaming accounts.

 ```mermaid
 graph TB